rxxsta/25daysofchristmas/challenges/day15_File-Inclusion.md

 Copy and paste the hash portion (the red underlined part) into a new file.
 ![shadowfile](https://i.imgur.com/gTVjVF4.png)

-The hash algorithm it's using is sha512 because of the specified $6$\
+The hash algorithm is sha512 because of the specified $6$\
 The salt is "oHymLspP" because that is the next thing enclosed by $'s The rest is the password.